Ankle-Brachial Index (ABI)

 Why is an ABI performed?

-To diagnose peripheral artery disease (PAD).
+To diagnose peripheral artery disease (PAD) and assess blood flow to legs.

-How is an ABI performed?
+How is an ABI measured?

 What is a normal ABI result?